Updated: Jun 16, 2021

-For a minute it seems like we are clear on what we want to do, but then when we look at the clock, one hour has passed and it turns out that we haven't finished what we said we would have done by now.
+For a minute it seems like we are clear on what we want to do, but then when we look at the clock, one hour has passed and it turns out that we haven't finished what we said we would've done by now.

 Why does this keep happening over and over again?
 We're responsible human beings who have achieved plenty of things in the past, and we should know better by know.
 We should know how to finish a simple task without deviating from it every single minute, but for some reason, it's not as easy as it sounds!

 The #1 reason why we can't focus on one specific thing, is because we don't really acknowledge and respect our initial decision to do that thing.

 Making decisions is not the same as acting on them.
 Sometimes we take pleasure on the mere fact of making a decision, which later on is never executed.
 This happens quite often when we make plans.
 The sensation of making a plan is already so good, that after we do it, we end up never executing on it.

 Planing is, by no means, a bad thing.
 Planing is great and in many cases it's very necessary.
 However, with experience I've discovered that planing alone doesn't really work.

 Sticking to our plan

 You may be wondering why we find it so hard to execute, after we've made a choice.
 Why don't we stick to our plan?
 Well, usually it's a combination between life happening, and how strong the root of our decisions is.